RestDB/clientexamples/jQuery/README.md

-# Hightcharts charts with RestDB time management application
+# Highcharts report

-Minimal html page with a simple chart displaying Project / Hours.
+Minimal html page with a Highchart view of a Project database.

 You can run the example by opening the file directly from a local file in your browser.